mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/your-first-plugin-mac/index.md

 ## Next Steps

-The above guide will also work perfectly well on Windows, If you need a more complex cross-platform plugin, check out the [Your First Plugin (Cross Platform)](/guides/rhinocommon/your-first-plugin-crossplatform) guide.
+The above guide will also work perfectly well on Windows, if you need a more complex cross-platform plugin, check out the [Your First Plugin (Cross Platform)](/guides/rhinocommon/your-first-plugin-crossplatform) guide.

 ## Related topics